From Everglades to Industrial Center to Hometown - The City of Doral

 In January 2003, following a seven year battle, 85% of the voters in Doral voted in favor of incorporation.
 At long last, they had their own new city with a local government and more service for their tax dollars.
 In June of the same year, 92% voted to accept the City Charter and elected their first Mayor and City Council - Mayor Juan Carlos Bermudez, Vice Mayor Pete Cabrera, and Council Members Mike DiPietro, Sandra Ruiz, and Robert Van Name.
 In August, the City Council took their oath of office.

 In 2002, the KSL Hotel Corporation, the company then operating Doral Golf Resort & Spa, filed a lawsuit against Hotel Intercontinental for using Doral in its name.
 They also wanted the new City to pay $1,000 a month for 22 years for use of the name Doral.
 The elected officials went to bat and the Resort agreed not to charge for the name usage.
 The Hotel also reached an agreement and changed its name to Intercontinental at Doral Miami.

 The City of Doral has come a very long way in a very short time and is attracting positive attention from Fortune 100 corporations, mom-and-pop businesses, young families and retirees.
 At present, Doral is going through a development transformation with topnotch residences and businesses in areas such as Downtown Doral, City Place Doral and Midtown Doral.
-More and more people are choosing Doral for their place to live, work, learn and play.
+More and more people are choosing Doral for their place to live, work, invest, learn and play.